mkahn5/translate-book/README.md

 ## Requirements:

 - Python3
-- Google cloud pip package
+- Google Cloud pip package
 - Google Cloud Platform [Service Account](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) key in json
 - Input file must be in .txt, so if your source is in pdf you'll need to convert